Why PPIs are a Poor Silent Reflux Treatment

 Here are the brand names that they are currently sold under.
 In the brackets is the generic name of the medication.

 - Prilosec (Omeprazole)

 - Protonix (Pantoprazole)

 Most doctors treat refluxers who have GERD (short for gastroesophageal reflux disease).

-People with GERD have the problems in their esophagus.
+People with GERD have their problems in their esophagus.
 The reflux gets there in liquid form and damages the mucous membrane.
 The results are pain (heartburn) in the short term and more serious risks – like cancer – in the long term.

 If you have silent reflux, however, you do not get heartburn.
 Many people do not feel pain at all – or at least it’s only minor.
 That is why it is called “silent” reflux.